 About Kian Soon Mechanical Components

 Kian Soon Mechanical Components was founded in 1977 and is one of the leading distributors of C parts in South-East Asia.
-Aside from their head office in Singapore, the company also has subsidiaries in Malaysia, Indonesia and Thailand.
+Aside from its head office in Singapore, the company also has subsidiaries in Malaysia, Indonesia, and Thailand.
 The company was acquired by Bufab in 2017.

 In 2019, we officially announced the completion of our ISO 7 Cleanroom under sister company PureSys.

 Through PureSys, Bufab seeks to bring added value to current and future customers, starting from the life science, medical and pharmaceutical industries.